CARTOON MAKER | CARTOONIST | CARTOONING

 I actually applied for a business card and after a year or two I requested an additional line of credit on that card in order to have ample money in advance to fit a decent promotion.

 This is something I had done many years ago when I promoted myself one year in three illustration directories.
+A cartoon maker needs to promote!

 I looked at it in a way that was similar to mailing out gag cartoons many years ago to the magazine and newsletter market.